mozilla-services/socorro/webapp-django/INSTALL.md

 find out what's going on.
 Then follow these steps:

 1. `cd /tmp`
-2. `git clone git://github.com/mozilla/socorro-crashstats.git`
+2. `git clone git://github.com/mozilla/socorro.git`
+3. `cd socorro`
+4. `git submodule update --init --recursive`
+5. `cd webapp-django`
-3. `WORKSPACE=/tmp/socorro-crashstats ./bin/jenkins.sh`
+6. `WORKSPACE=/tmp/socorro/webapp-django ./bin/jenkins.sh`

 It will take care of creating and using a virtualenv for you.